ludicast/angle-up/README.md

 ### Installation

 Just load the angle-up.js file after you load angular.
-It will also initialize angular for you (see, it's already saved you typing).

-Or if you are using [angular-rails](http://github.com/ludicast/angular-rails) inside a Rails project, it will take care of adding angle-up.js to your asset pipeline.
+Or if you are using [angular-rails](http://github.com/ludicast/angular-rails) inside a Rails project, its generators will take care of adding angle-up.js to your asset pipeline.

 ## Helpers